 General Manager

-Our passion to showcase the remarkable bounty of the Southern region is revealed through our commitment to developing long lasting relationships with the network of farmers we work with.
-Our Forager, Ashley Locklear, cultivates those relationships by working hand-in-hand with these growers to develop and procure the exact ingredients each chef wants to utilize when crafting their menus at our family of restaurants.
+Our passion to showcase the remarkable bounty of the Southern region is revealed through our commitment to developing long-lasting relationships with the network of farmers we work with.
+Chef Donald Link, Stephen Stryjewski, and their culinary team have cultivated those relationships over the years by working hand-in-hand with the growers to develop and procure the exact ingredients each restaurant chef wants to utilize when crafting their menus at our family of restaurants.
 Our recipes honor the simplicity of the food and we celebrate the ingredients that are incorporated into each dish.

 Please find here a listing of some of the farmers we are proud to work with on an ongoing basis.

-Compostella is a certified organic vegetable farm specializing in salad greens located in Tickfaw, Louisiana.
-After apprenticing on organic farms in the Northwest, owners Madeline and Tim made their way down to New Orleans.
-Certified Organic since 2017, Compostella strives to minimize the inputs to their farm and to nurture the farm’s expressions as an individuality.
+Compostella is a vegetable farm specializing in salad greens, arugula, and carrots.
+The farm is located in Picayune, Mississippi.
+After apprenticing on organic farms in the Northwest, owners Madeline Yoste (a native New Orleanian) and Timothy Robb, made their way back to New Orleans to start their own farm.
+They named it Compostella, meaning “field of stars” as an expression of how they see their place in the universe.
+They were certified organic from 2017-2018 and continue striving to minimize the inputs to their farm and to nurture their farm’s expression as an individuality.

 Covey Rise Farms began as a 10 acre farm which has grown into a 50 acre farm in central Tangipahoa Parish.
 Covey Rise Farms grows over 30 types of vegetables throughout the year with a retired LSU Agriculture Professor as their crop consultant.